wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

         $(this).attr('disabled','disabled');
     });
-});
 </script>

 Now you can view the screenshots even if the javascript is broken.

-Same approach is applicable to "add to favourites" button, vote buttons, etc. – you can wrap them in a `form` and cath `submit` event with javascript handler.
+Same approach is applicable to “add to favourites” button, vote buttons, etc. – you can wrap them in a `form` and cath `submit` event with javascript handler.
 In case the javascript is not available or broken, the form will be sent to the server and the server can then redirect the user back to the page he came from.

 Same with the blocks opening different popups – make ’em links, and they will thrive without javascript.